david-portilla/david-portilla/README.md

 ### Hi there 👋

-I'm David Portilla, a Frontend Engineer with expertise in user experience and accessibility (a11y).
+I'm a Software Engineer, a creator of digital products with expertise in user experience and accessibility.

 <!--
 **david-portilla/david-portilla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.